nvim-telescope/telescope.nvim/developers.md

     },
 ```

-With the new snippet we now no longer have a array of strings but a array of
+With the new snippet we no longer have an array of strings but an array of
 tables.
-Each table has a color name and the hex value.
+Each table has a color name and the color's hex value.

 `entry_maker` is a function that will receive each table and then we can set the
-values we want to set.
-Its best practice to have a `value` reference to the
+values we need.
+It's best practice to have a `value` reference to the
-original entry, that way you can access the whole table in your action later.
+original entry, that way we will always have access to the complete table in our
+action.

-The first required key is `display` and is either a string or a `function(tbl)`,
+The `display` key is required and is either a string or a `function(tbl)`,
-where `tbl` the table that is returned by `entry_maker`.
-For a lot of values its
+where `tbl` is the table returned by `entry_maker`.
+So in this example `tbl` would
+give our `display` function access to `value` and `ordinal`.

+If our picker will have a lot lot of values it's suggested to use a function for `display`
-suggested to have display as function especially if you are modifying it because
-then the function will only be executed for the entries that are being
+especially if you are modifying the text to display.
+This way the function will only be executed
-displayed.
-For examples of entry maker take a look at
+for the entries being displayed.
+For an examples of an entry maker take a look at
 `lua/telescope/make_entry.lua`.

-A good way to make your `display` more like a
-table is to use `displayer` which can be found in
+A good way to make your `display` more like a table is to use a `displayer` which can be found in
 `lua/telescope/entry_display.lua`.
-A more simple example of `displayer` is the
+A simpler example of `displayer` is the
 function `gen_from_git_commits` in `make_entry.lua`.

-The second required key is `ordinal`, which is used for sorting.
-So you can have
+The `ordinal` is also required, which is used for sorting.
+As already mentioned
-different display and sorting values.
-This allows `display` to be more fancier
+this allows us to have different display and sorting values.
+This allows `display`
-with icons and special indicators and a separate sorting key.
+to be more complex with icons and special indicators but `ordinal` could be a simpler
+sorting key.

-There are more important keys which can be set but do not make sense in the
+There are other important keys which can be set but do not make sense in the
-current context:
+current context as we are not dealing wiht files:
 - `path`: to set the absolute path of the file to make sure its always found
 - `lnum`: to specify a line number in the file.
 This will allow the
   `conf.grep_previewer` to show that line and the default action to jump to